Chapter 34:

 As the two of us leaned closer into one another our voices became quieter until we were nearly whispering.

-Adam: Careful now, I don’t have much self control…
+Adam: Careful now, don't be too romantic…

 She retreated her head a short distance away as she held my head in her hands.
+Her cheeks were flushed and she appeared slightly out of breath.
+I could still hear her heartbeat thumping as hard as mine.
+Perhaps this was the most beautiful she'd ever been.

 Raya: Oh?
 Now that you’ve divulged your deepest secret to me is this a “morally gray” area no longer?